Week 14 NFL score predictions: A guide to best games, more

 Courtney Cronin's pick: Six wins in 12 games isn't what many projected for this team, but the hardest part of Minnesota's season is almost over.
 If the Vikings can steal a game in Seattle, where they're underdogs, they're back in the playoff hunt.
 The Vikings will need to pound the ball with Dalvin Cook and have defensive discipline against Russell Wilson, who is having a career season.
 Kirk Cousins recently halted his prime-time woes with a win over Green Bay, and he'll look to do the same on Monday Night Football, in which he's 0-6 in his career.
 Seahawks 27, Vikings 23

 Brady Henderson's pick: Minnesota ranks fifth in yards allowed per rush (3.7) and seventh in rushing yards allowed per game (99.2), which makes this a matchup of strengths.
 As much as the Seahawks are committed to running the ball, they showed two weeks ago in Charlotte that they can switch gears and win a game by throwing it when they have to, even when their defense has an off day.
 All six of the Vikings' wins (and their tie) came against teams currently .500 or worse.
-Sure, the Seahawks have beaten up on their share of bad opponents, but they're playing at home, where they're 15-2 in prime time games under Pete Carroll.
+Sure, the Seahawks have beaten up on their share of bad opponents, but they're playing at home, where they're 15-2 in prime-time games under Pete Carroll.
 Seahawks 31, Vikings 24

 Woodson, Bruschi: Winning at Seattle tough for Vikes.